What you need to do as a veterinarian to prepare for a no deal Brexit.

 If you’re an EU and EEA national currently registered with the Royal College of Veterinary Surgeons (RCVS), you’ll continue to have your registration recognised.

-After the UK leaves the EU, RCVS will make sure all veterinary qualifications meet their required equivalent standards.
-This will apply to all new registrants after we leave the EU.
+RCVS will make sure all veterinary qualifications meet their required equivalent standards.
+This will apply to all new registrants after Brexit.

 The majority of EU/EEA vet degrees already meet these standards.
 You can contact the RCVS to check if your degree is recognised.